Garage Security: 8 Tips for Safeguarding Your Cars and Tools

 -

-- Don’t flash what you have – Try to avoid leaving your garage door open so that everyone who drives or walks by has a full view of your stuff.
-Even if you’re working in the garage, it’s best to leave the doors down.
+- Don’t flash what you have — Try to avoid leaving your garage door open so that everyone who drives or walks by has a full view of your stuff.
+Even if you’re working in the garage, leaving the doors down is best.
 Don’t park your high-dollar antique vehicle outside, where everyone can see it.
 Try to keep what you have under wraps – and keep a low profile.

-- If your garage has doors with windows, consider replacing them with solid doors- As nice as it is to have a door with an upper glass section to let the sun shine in, glass allows a would-be thief to see inside your place – and getting in is as simple as smashing out the window.
-Same goes for the entry/side door.
+- If your garage has doors with windows, consider replacing them with solid doors- As nice as it is to have a door with an upper glass section to let the sunshine in, glass allows a would-be thief to see inside your place – and get in is as simple as smashing out the window.
+The same goes for the entry/side door.
 If it’s one of those that has a large glass panel, easily smashed, consider replacing it with a solid unit that will make life harder on a would-be thief.

 - Install a bright light near your garage– Ideally, one with a motion sensor.
 The light should be of the floodlight type – and either far enough up or otherwise out of reach that it would take at least a little bit of effort to defeat it by smashing the bulb or some such.